Robot-Inventor/spam-tweets-compressor/README.md

 <!-- When you rename About Personal Information section, change privacy policy link in _locales/**/message.json. -->
 ## About Personal Information

-This extension analyzes tweets on the user's computer, so it does not send any information about the user to the outside world.
-However, it does communicate with the server to receive the latest filter data for " Advanced Spam Detection".
+This extension does not send any information to the outside world, as the analysis takes place only on the user's PC.
+But please note that the extension will automatically receive "data to update the Advance Filter".

 This extension will only use the permissions for the following purposes

-- Use access to [twitter.com](https://twitter.com) and [mobile.twitter.com](https://mobile.twitter.com) to determine if the displayed tweets are spam and to hide tweets that are considered spam
+- Interferes with [twitter.com](https://twitter.com) and [mobile.twitter.com](https://mobile.twitter.com) to determine whether the displayed tweets are spam or not and hides tweets that are determined to be spam
-- Use storage permission to save settings
+- Uses storage permission to save the extension settings in the user folder.
+Does not send settings to external clouds or servers
-- Use access to [cdn.statically.io](https://cdn.statically.io) to get the latest filter data
+- Access [cdn.statically.io](https://cdn.statically.io) to receive the latest spam information for Advanced Filter

 ## Development